 Blasting News takes clickbaiting very seriously: it is a very harsh form of offence to our readers.
 A click-baiting headline or subheadline is a violation of Blasting News policy and leads to the refusal of the proposed news article and to the suspension/exclusion of the Blaster.
-Blasters and Seniors commit to the following rules:
+Blasters and Reviewers commit to the following rules:

 1. Never fake headlines and subheadline.

 If an article contains a fake or misleading headline or subheadline, Blasting News considers the entire article as fake news, regardless of the validity of the article’s overall content.
-In Blasting News’ publication, including fake or misleading headlines or subheadlines is never acceptable: Seniors will take action to reject or edit the specific content accordingly.
+In Blasting News’ publication, including fake or misleading headlines or subheadlines is never acceptable: Reviewers will take action to reject or edit the specific content accordingly.

 2. Make sure that the headline gives ALL the key information contained in the article’s content.